-Treat yourself to a ‘No Stress Yoga’ lunchtime at Leeds City Museum, with Lucyoga in the stunning Broderick Hall.
-An upbeat but gentle 45-minute yoga session to help you feel stretched and at ease with life’s challenges, in an incredible location.
+Treat yourself to a slow and gentle, yet upbeat lunchtime yoga class at Leeds City Museum.
+The class takes place in the stunning Broderick Hall with Dru Yoga teacher Lucy Bannsiter.
+This 45-minute yoga session to help you feel stretched and at ease with life’s challenges, in an incredible location.

 What should I expect?

 This is fun, relaxing Dru Yoga that’s suitable for all body types and levels of experience, set to carefully crafted playlists.
 Expect a lovely spacious yoga class, that will help you get moving and relaxing whilst enjoying this incredible setting.
 A lunchtime well spent!

 Everyone is welcome to Lucy’s classes and she teaches a fully instructed class that doesn’t require any prior knowledge of yoga (so great for beginners), and if you need adaptions for fitness level, injury or health conditions, that’s fine too.

 For those with more yoga experience, this is a chance to try a new style, one that focuses on your physical, mental and emotional wellbeing.
 It draws on traditions of Tai Chi, Qi Gong and Pilates and challenges through slower, flowing movements that allow the mind to release the chatter and stress.

 Lucy’s style is called Dru Yoga and has been described thus: “Dru Yoga seems to be all about restoration and inclusiveness.
 Movements are slow, deliberate and therapeutic, and the focus is very much on establishing a mind-body connection to enhance overall feelings of relaxation.
 You are encouraged to reach the stage you are able to, working with and accepting your abilities.”